mountaindude/verisure-mqtt/README.md

 * Updated dependencies.
 * Switched to using Drone for building Docker images.
 * Slight change in version numbers of images available on Docker Hub.
+* Docker image now based on Node.js v12 (was using v8 previously).

 ### Version 1.1